arcus-azure/arcus.scripting/CONTRIBUTING.md

 This file is the module manifest file for the PowerShell module.
 This manifest contains metadata information such as: the module version, required dependency modules, module description, etc...

 ### `.psm1` file
 This file is the script module file.
-This contains the actual exposed functionality that will be available when the PowerShell module gets installed.
+This file describes the functionality that is exposed and that will be available when the PowerShell module is installed.

 ### `Scripts\` folder
 This folder contains all the PowerShell scripts in the module.
 As you will see, each of these scripts will have corresponding links with the `.psm1` file to expose it.